Get Paid for the Care You’re Already Providing: How Advanced Primary Care Management (APCM) is Reshaping Revenue for Primary Care Practices

 Why Now is the Time to Act

 Because APCM is still relatively new, many primary care providers are unaware of its benefits.
-But those who act now can gain a first-mover advantage—transforming underutilized workflows into a recurring, scalable revenue stream that aligns with value-based care goals.
+But those who act now can gain a first-mover advantage, transforming underutilized workflows into a recurring, scalable revenue stream that aligns with value-based care goals.
+Participation in an Advanced Primary Care Model (APCM) requires more than a commitment to high-value care delivery; it also depends on meeting CMS quality reporting and submission requirements.

 According to Dr. Larry Blosser, Chief Medical Officer at ReportingMD and quality care advocate: